Karnan123/Smart-Irrigation-Controller/README.md

 ## High-Level Design

 This project highlights the potential of embedded systems in resource conservation.
-By integrating sensors, actuators, and intelligent control, SmartVineyard Controller ensures sustainable water management in agriculture.
+By integrating sensors, actuators, and intelligent control, Smart-Irrigation Controller ensures sustainable water management in agriculture.